gosuri/aws-rds-cookbook/README.md

 # Attributes

-- aws_rds['aws_sdk_version']: `aws-sdk` RubyGem version.
-Default `1.11.1`
+- aws_rds['aws_sdk_version']: `aws-sdk-v1` RubyGem version.
+Default `1.53.0`

 # Recipes

 ## default.rb

-The default recipe installs the `aws-sdk` RubyGem, which this cookbook requires in order to work with the EC2 API.
+The default recipe installs the `aws-sdk-v1` RubyGem, which this cookbook requires in order to work with the EC2 API.
 Make sure that the aws_rds recipe is in the node or role `run_list` before any resources from this cookbook are used.

 ```
 "run_list": [